-Notes: \ p<0.10, \\ p<0.05, \\\ p<0.01.
+Notes: p<0.10, p p<0.05, p<0.01.
 The models are estimated using OLS estimates.
 An observation is a candidate-election.
 The dependent variable is the logarithm of the ratio of the number of votes obtained by a candidate over abstention.
 All the estimations include candidate fixed effects and election-party fixed effects.
 Standard errors are clustered at the district level.
 The district-level controls are listed in the text.
-The candidate-level controls are not reported for the sake of space.
+The candidate-level controls include an indicator variable equal to one if the candidate is the incumbent and to zero otherwise.
+Coefficients for the controls are not reported for the sake of space.
 Variables are described in more detail in the text.

-Table G.17: Robustness check: Effect of candidates' share of total spending on vote share, depending on the time period, for only first 4 candidates (in terms of vote shares)
+Table G.18: Robustness check: Effect of candidates' share of total spending on vote share, depending on the time period, for only first 4 candidates (in terms of vote shares)